IntersectMBO/plutus/notes/fomega/evaluation/builtin-evaluation.md

    which we otherwise don't need.
-This is a fairly simple modification of the existing machine, but doesn't look very much like the new CEK machine: the version in proposal 2 is more like the new CEK machibe.
+This is a fairly simple modification of the existing machine, but doesn't look very much like the new CEK machine: the version in proposal 2 is more like the new CEK machine.

  * We could modify the `builtin` constructor in the AST to contain a list of arguments that it's received so far.
 That's probably a